-That’s why we’ve rounded up a list of professional development trainings for social impact professionals, organized by career stage.
+That’s why we’ve rounded up a list of professional development training resources for social-impact professionals, organized by career stage.
 If one of these trainings speaks to you, check out our tips at the end for asking your organization to sponsor your participation.

-Pro Tip: If you’re looking for free professional development opportunities, Nonprofit Hub has a guide to the best free nonprofit webinars, and you can search Idealist.org for free events.
+Pro Tip: If you’re looking for free professional development opportunities, Nonprofit Hub has a guide to the best free nonprofit webinars.

 When you’re just starting out

-What you’ll learn: This one-day training will teach you the tools and practices to be a successful owner, including how to:
+What you’ll learn: This one- or two-day training will teach you the tools and practices to be an effective staff member who prioritizes equity and efficiency in their work, including how to:

 - Get aligned with your manager on what success looks like;

 Strong public speaking skills can help you succeed in your current job and future positions.
-But often the fear of public speaking holds people back from communicating clearly and confidently.
-That’s where this training from CompassPoint, a nonprofit leadership and strategy consulting company, comes in.
+But often, the fear of public speaking holds people back from communicating clearly and confidently.

-What you’ll learn: This one-day training will teach you what makes an effective speaker and presentation and how to manage your nerves, body language, and voice when delivering presentation.
-You’ll also get to apply the skills and techniques you learn in real time by practicing a three-minute presentation on a topic of your choice.
+What you’ll learn: This 5-hour course will teach you what makes an effective speaker and presentation, and how to manage your nerves, body language, and voice when delivering a presentation.

 When you want to make a change

-Pivot Journeys' Founder Emily Lamia is a familiar name on Idealist Careers.
-As the company name suggests, Pivot Journeys offers getaways to help professionals navigate career transitions.
-But they also have online and day-long options in Brooklyn, NY.
+Pivot Journeys' Founder Emily Lamia is a familiar name on Idealist’s Career Advice blog.
+As the company name suggests, Pivot Journeys offers coaching and workshops to help professionals navigate career transitions.

 When you want to boost your management skills

-The Management Center’s signature management crash course comes in two varieties:
+The Management Center’s management crash course comes in two varieties, a two-day series and a four-day series.

 Asking your organization to sponsor your professional development